spacelift-io/terraform-provider-spacelift/README.md

 - `autodeploy` - (Optional) - Indicates whether changes to this stack can be automatically deployed.
 Default: `false`;
 - `description` - (Optional) - Free-form stack description for GUI users;
 - `import_state` - (Optional) - Content of the state file to import if Spacelift should manage the stack but the state has already been created externally.
 This only applies during creation and the field can be deleted afterwards without triggering a resource change;
+- `labels` - (Optional) - List of labels to set on the Stack;
 - `manage_state` - (Optional) - Boolean that determines if Spacelift should manage state for this stack.
 Default: `true`;
-- `project_root` - (Optional) - Directory that is relative to the workspace root containing the entrypoint to the Stack.;
+- `project_root` - (Optional) - Directory that is relative to the workspace root containing the entry point to the Stack.;
 - `terraform_version` - (Optional) - Terraform version to use;
 - `worker_pool_id` - (Optional) - ID of the worker pool to use;